Sambo (martial art): Etymology

-It originated in the Russian SFSR in the Soviet Union.
+It originated in the Russian SFSR of the Soviet Union during the 1920s.
 The word sambo is an acronym of samozashchita bez oruzhiya (самозащита без оружия), which literally translates to 'self-defence without weapons'.

+Sambo is a martial art and combat sport developed and used by the Soviet Red Army in the early 1920s to improve their hand-to-hand combat abilities.
+The sport incorporates various styles of wrestling and other self-defence systems such as kick-boxing and fencing.

+Soviet martial arts expert Vasili Oshchepkov is credited as one of the founding fathers.
+Viktor Spiridonov, a military officer with background in several different styles of wrestling spanning across the Soviet Union, is also considered an important founding member of sambo.

+Spiridonov and Oshchepkov independently developed two different styles, which eventually cross-pollinated and became what is known as sambo.

 Origins

-Sambo is relatively modern since its development began in the early 1920s by the Soviet NKVD and Red Army to improve hand-to-hand combat abilities of the servicemen.
-It was intended to be a merger of the most effective techniques of other martial arts.
+Sambo is relatively modern since its development began in the early 1920s by the Red Army and other forces to improve hand-to-hand combat abilities of their servicemen.
+It was intended to merge the most effective techniques of other martial arts.

 The pioneers of sambo were Viktor Spiridonov and Vasili Oshchepkov.
-Oshchepkov spent several years living in Japan and training in Judo under its founder Kano Jigoro.
-Oshchepkov died in prison as a result of the Great Purge after being accused of being a Japanese spy.
+Both were trained military men with access to frequent state-sponsored travel opportunities where they were able to experience various local wrestling styles and add new techniques to their arsenal.
+Oshchepkov even spent several years living in Japan and training in judo under its founder Kano Jigoro.
+Oshchepkov died in prison as a result of the Great Purge after being accused of being a Japanese spy, and judo was banned in the USSR for decades until the 1964 Olympics, where sambists won four bronze medals.

+Both men were trained military officers with backgrounds in several styles of combat wrestling that were prevalent in different regions of the Russian Empire (later the Soviet Union) and abroad.
+Combining these styles together, the popular international style of catch-as-catch can wrestling (known as "free wrestling" in Russian at the time) and Japanese judo wrestling, their respective styles gradually morphed into a new style of wrestling that was more suitable for the Soviet military's hand-to-hand combat needs.

-Spiridonov and Oshchepkov independently developed two different styles, which eventually cross-pollinated and became what is known as sambo.
-Compared to Oshchepkov's system, called "free wrestling" in Russia (known in the West as catch-as-catch-can wrestling or simply catch wrestling), Spiridonov's style was softer and less brutal.
-It was also less strength-dependent, which in large part was due to injuries Spiridonov sustained during World War I.
+Compared to Oshchepkov's system of "free wrestling" in Russia, Spiridonov's style was softer, less brutal, and less strength-dependent, which was in large part was due to the injuries Spiridonov sustained during World War I.

 Anatoly Kharlampiev, a student of Vasili Oshchepkov, is also considered a founder of sambo.
-In 1938, it was recognized as an official sport by the USSR All-Union Sports Committee.
+On 16th of November 1938, it was recognized as an official sport when the USSR All-Union Sports Committee issued resolution no. 633.